 Cannabis production strategies may differ from one facility to another, but most facilities share a common goal: to produce the highest quality product at the lowest cost.
 One area of the cultivation cycle that is often overlooked but has great potential for optimization is the drying and curing process.

-Many cultivators use bins or totes to harvest, weigh and transfer cannabis plants to the drying room.
+Many cultivators use bins or totes to harvest, weigh, and transfer cannabis plants to the drying room.
 The plants are then manually hung one by one on wire, pipe, hangers, hooks, and/or racking.

 Once the product has been dried it is then manually unhung plant by plant and placed back into the bins or totes.
 These are then transferred to trimmers to process into the finished product.
-These transfer events have significant labor costs and more importantly can reduce quality by degrading trichomes and associated cannabinoid and terpene content.
+These transfer events have significant labor costs and more importantly, can reduce quality by degrading trichomes and associated cannabinoid and terpene content.

-In lean farming and manufacturing, we refer to these actions as non-value adding touch points.
-The process outlined above is not only cost-intensive for the producer, but also one that reduces quality and value to the end consumer, who should be at the center of every decision a cannabis producer makes.
+In lean farming and manufacturing, we refer to these actions as non-value-adding touch points.
+The process outlined above is not only cost-intensive for the producer but also one that reduces quality and value to the end consumer, who should be at the center of every decision a cannabis producer makes.

 Let’s take a look at two options that allow operators to reduce labor and associated costs while producing a higher quality product.
-Below, we introduce you to drying carts and drying racks solutions for your operation.
+Below, we introduce you to drying carts and drying rack solutions for your operation.

 First thing’s first: Ditch the Bins